mittlin/Resophy/README.md

 # Resophy

+## 🆕 News

+**2025-12-27：MinerU Official API Support**: Resophy now supports MinerU's official cloud API!
+You can use MinerU's cloud service for PDF parsing without deploying your own MinerU server.
+Simply configure your API token in Settings → Agentic → MinerU Mode (select "Cloud API") and enter your token from [https://mineru.net/](https://mineru.net/).
+This makes it easier to get started with AI interpretation features without GPU requirements.

+---

 In this era of information explosion, researchers often feel overwhelmed when facing massive amounts of papers.
 How to quickly extract the essence and understand cutting-edge achievements has become a pain point for every researcher.
 Resophy was born with the intention of helping you bid farewell to inefficient paper reading, empowering researchers, and making paper reading more efficient and intelligent 📚⚡.

 Resophy is a fully open-source, Vibe Coding-oriented modern paper reader that helps you quickly understand the core content of papers through a simple tech stack (HTML + JavaScript + Python Flask) and AI features 🤖💡.
 From automatic translation to paper parsing, from intelligent recommendations to one-click Zotero import, Resophy provides a one-stop solution for your paper reading needs 📑✨.
 Most importantly, you can customize features at any time through **Vibe Coding**, creating a paper assistant tailored to you 🎨🛠️.